MO-fr/GF-University/README.md

 - Navigate to the student dashboard at `/studentDB` after logging in.
 - View and manage campus events, add new events, and register for courses through the dashboard.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute, please follow these steps:

+1. **Fork** the repository.
+2. **Create a new branch** for your feature or bugfix.
+3. **Submit a pull request** with a detailed description of your changes.